eth-protocol-fellows/cohort-five/projects/eip-7732-implementation-in-nimbus.md

 - Fork logic: Implement fork choice logic such that the following features are guaranteed: unconditional payment to the proposer, Builder reveal safety, Builder withhold safety.

 ## Roadmap
+This below schedule might not hold strictly and the proposed two-weeks-per-component schedule might prove difficult, and I suspect it might prove necessary to interleave things more and difficult to try to plan too tightly.
+However, the main challenges are listed in this roadmap:
 _Week 5-6_: Understand the current Nimbus-eth2 architecture with the [`storeBlock`](https://github.com/status-im/nimbus-eth2/blob/unstable/beacon_chain/gossip_processing/block_processor.nim `storeBlock`) procedure as a good entry point while getting familiar with the Nim language<br>
 _Week 7-8_: Implement beacon change specs and write tests <br>
 _Week 9-10_: Implement the fork-choice specs and write tests <br>